Use filters¶

 Advanced: Automate with Analysis Profile Rules¶

-- From the top menu bar, select Analysis Profile.
+- Click Configuration in the top menu bar and select Analysis Profile.

 - Make sure you're on the CVE rules tab.